viebel/blog.klipse.tech/_posts/2016-06-23-immutable-perf.md

 > Persistent data presents a mutative API which does not update the data in-place, but instead always yields new updated data.

-In this article, we are going to go over a basic use case where `immutable.js` is much much faster than `javascript`.
+In this article, we are going to go over a basic use case where `immutable.js` is much much faster than `javascript`: pushing an element to an array without modifying the original array.

+In `javascript` the only way of doing that is by first copying the array then pushing the element to it.
+With `immutable.js`, `push` returns a new list with the element appended to it; and this is super fast.

 ![Fast](/assets/velo.jpg)